 You can also stay informed by signing up for local emergency notification systems at the following webpages:

-Signing up for emergency alerts with mobile apps such as the Weather Channel can also provide up-to-date information.
+Signing up for emergency alerts with mobile apps such as the National Weather Service can also provide up-to-date information.

 State and County Resources